 FOI’s core activities are research, methodology/technology development, analyses and studies.
 FOI is an assignment-based authority under the Ministry of Defence.
 Because FOI is assignment-based, we price and sell our services at competitive rates.
-Just 9 percent of our income comes from government grants (2009).
+14 percent of our income come from government grants (2012).

 Some examples of what we do